yanjinhuagood/BlogDirectory/2024 YanJinHua.md

 # 2023~2024 MVP Contributions

-Over the past year, he has been involved in the construction of open source projects, actively participating in public speaking, technical blogs, and technical videos on topics such as WPF, algorithms, and more.
+In the past year, he has been involved in the construction of open-source projects, actively participating in blogs and technical videos about WPF technology.
 He also creates.
-The WPF Developer Chinese Community helps developers in the technology community learn and promote the technology.
+The WPF developer Chinese community helps developers in the technical community learn and promote the technology.
-Here are the details:
+The following is detailed information:

 Traffic statistics of major web platforms in the past year: